3sky/awscb-content-catalog/README.md

 - [Cloud Tuner](https://www.youtube.com/@cloudtuner) -
-AWS Refresher Quiz - AWS CLOUD related quiz which may be used to practice for AWS Certification Exams AWS Catch the Concept - Short vidoes focusing on various concepts related to system design and AWS and many more videos about AWS Concepts which will help to dive into aws. [@nandinivijay](https://github.com/nandinivijay)
+AWS Refresher Quiz - AWS CLOUD related quiz which may be used to practice for AWS Certification Exams AWS Catch the Concept - Short videos focusing on various concepts related to system design and AWS and many more videos about AWS Concepts which will help to dive into aws. [@nandinivijay](https://github.com/nandinivijay)